 Eldelweiss: Large intensely fragrant white blooms.
 24 - 36 inches in Height.
 Blooms in mid Summer through fall with a profuse summer display of snowy white flowers and sweetly aromatic foliage.
 This mid-sized French hybrid is a unique specimen for any gardener who loves Lavender.
 Plant in a soothing monochromatic color scheme, or plant with blue flowered cultivars to create a delightful color combination.

-Now that you have your lavender plants, find out how to plant them correctly in the south and for more detailed planting instructions register for our 'Plant and Take' class.
+Find out how to plant them correctly in the south and for more detailed planting instructions register for our 'Plant and Take' class.